mixpanel/docs/pages/docs/access-security/single-sign-on/overview.md

 **Add Verification Token to your DNS**

 The verification token is available in the Domain Claiming menu after you claim a domain.
-Use the token as part of the TXT record that you add to your domain’s DNS record.
+Use the token as part of the TXT record that you add to your domain's DNS record.

 Add `mixpanel-domain-verify=<your-token>` as the TXT record.